| |

 |

-| The following films are meant as a beginner's guide to the most well known and influential films made by the Cahiers group, Left Bank, and those outsiders in France who were associated with the movement, made from the early 1960s through the early 1970s.
-For more in-depth lists of recommended movies, take a look at our Top 10 French Film lists.
-Or, for international new wave films, check out the developing lists in our international section. |
+The films below are meant as a beginner's guide to some of the best known work of the French New Wave by directors in the Cahiers group, Left Bank group, and others in France who were associated with the movement, made from the early 1960s through the early 1970s.
+There are many other films associated with the movement.
+For our complete list of French New Wave films, you can see our Films Encyclopedia.
+And for more in-depth lists of recommended movies, take a look at our Top 10 French Film lists.
+International films and film lists will be coming soon.

 Les Quatre Cents Coups (The 400 Blows, 1959) Francois Truffaut